Joseph William Torrey: Foundation of the Ellena Colony

-In August 1865, the American consul in Brunei, Charles Lee Moses concluded a 10-year lease with the Sultan Abdul Momin and his successor, Pengiran Temenggung who guaranteed land rights in various areas in the north of Borneo.
+In August 1865, Charles Lee Moses, the American consul in Brunei, concluded a 10-year lease with the Sultan Abdul Momin and his successor, Pengiran Temenggung who guaranteed land rights in various areas in the north of Borneo.
 Looking for a quick profit, the consul immediately sought buyers for his concessions following the signing of the lease.
 Moses bid raised the interest among his countrymen including Torrey himself and Thomas Bradley Harris.
 Blessed with exuberant reports of a land rich in gold, diamonds, precious stones, spices and treasures waiting to be delivered to the markets of Hong Kong and China, they bought the concessions of Moses in September 1865.